 You have two options when it comes to adding video to your website:

-Option 1: "I don't want to fuss with encoding my videos for streaming online."
+Option 1 (Vimeo): "I don't want to fuss with encoding my videos for streaming online."

 No problem.
-Go get yourself a Vimeo account (pro account if you want HD streaming) and upload them there.
+Go get yourself a Vimeo account (pro account if you want to more control) and upload them there.
 Leave the encoding to Vimeo.
 Here's how you embed Vimeo videos on your site:

 3.)
 Login to your APhotoFolio account and click MEDIA LIBRARY

 6.)
-Click DONE to save the new video addition to your MEDIA LIBRARY and repeat the process for any additional videos you have.
+Click OK to save the new video addition to your MEDIA LIBRARY and repeat the process for any additional videos you have.

 7.)
 Drag-and-drop the video to assign it to a menu title in your WEBSITE MENU column, just like you would with any images.

-Option 2: "I want to encode them myself for online streaming.
+Option 2 (mp4): "I want to encode them myself for online streaming.
 I want to control all the settings."